-An orthogonal but somehow related area of research in multi-layer network optimization focused on the issue of capacity planning in multi-layer networks [29], [30].
-During the initial capacity planning a traffic matrix for the IP layer is given and sufficient capacity needs to be allocated in both IP and Optical layers to support that traffic matrix.
-Different variants of the problem exist that take different technological constraints, deployment models, and failure scenarios into account [31]-[38].
-In contrast, the endpoint of the demands, i.e., virtual node placement, is not known in advance in multilayer VNE, making this one a fundamentally different problem from multi-layer capacity planning.
-Having said that the substantial body of research in multi-layer capacity planning has demonstrated clear advantages of resource allocation when the layers are jointly optimized as opposed to considering them in isolation [31], [39].
+In contrast to capacity and protection planning, in multilayer VNE, the endpoint of the demands, i.e., virtual node placement, is not known in advance, making this one a fundamentally different problem.
+Further, the body of research in multi-layer capacity and protection planning has demonstrated clear advantages of resource allocation when the layers are jointly optimized as opposed to considering them in isolation [41], [45], [46].
 Our solution approach also takes a joint optimization approach to the multi-layer VNE problem.